opentelekomcloud-blueprints/docs/doc/source/cce_vault.rst

 namespace is able to access to the vault for reading secrets located under `/secret/tls` path.
 And since it is higly recommended to follow the least required privilege principle only read only access to the TLS data is granted.
-A time to live of three hours is being used here meaning that once application authorize to Vault the token it gets can be used during next two hours.
+A time to live of two hours is being used here meaning that once application authorize to Vault the token it gets can be used during next two hours.
 After two hours Vault token becomes invalid and Vault Agent gets a new one valid for next 2 hours.
 This needs to be carefully aligned with the time to live or the